 - Gently apply soothing lotion (ex.
 Calamine) on affected skin

 Certain over-the-counter products will irritate the rash.
-Do NOT use certain ointments such as antihistamine creams or lotions.
-These products contain “benzocaine” (numbing medicine).
+Do NOT use certain ointments such as antihistamine creams or lotions that contain “benzocaine” (numbing medicine).
 Also, avoid products that contain neomycin or bacitracin, which are antibiotic ointments.

 When should I call my health care provider (HCP)?